 So, if your song was a single, and received massive radio globally around the world on radio stations, being performed in stadiums, in shopping malls, etc … OK - well, now you’re really talking and you could easily multiply the mechanical royalties in either of the examples above by a factor of 5-10X to account for all the performances.
 These are called performance royalties.
-Anytime you hear a song “out and about” on the radio, in your car, in a store, at a concert being “performed” - that’s where ASCAP, BMI, or SESAC comes in and collects those royalties (in the United States)!
+Anytime you hear a song “out and about” and played on the radio, in your car, in a store, at a concert being “performed” - that’s where ASCAP, BMI, or SESAC comes in and collects those royalties (in the United States)!

 That’s right Lionel!
 Yes.
 It’s amazing.
 So in that case … maybe your share of the Whitney Houston song could be somewhere around $4 Million - $8 Million bucks!